Reusing ValidatingAdmissionPolicies

 object.spec.replicas <= (

-params.data.overrideReplicas != null && params.data.overrideReplicas < variables.maxReplicas
+has(params.data.overrideReplicas) && int(params.data.overrideReplicas) < variables.maxReplicas

-? params.data.overrideReplicas
+? int(params.data.overrideReplicas)

 : variables.maxReplicas